The Brolga is the Queensland Bird Emblem.

 When we lived in the bush a pair would visit every year for a few years and stay near our dam, our mother used to sit on the dam bank for hours watching them, she absolutely loved them and thought their dancing was beautiful, she knew when they were due and looked forward to seeing them.

-Breeding time varies depending on where they live, in southern Australia they breed from around September to December, and in northern Australia they
+Breeding time varies depending on where they live, in southern Australia they breed from around September to December, and in northern Australia they breed a little later from

 around February to May.